ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ### Step 3: Add properties configuration

-#### Step 3a: Fill out ```application.properties```
+#### Step 3a: Fill out application.properties

-The example already has the configuration file ```application.properties```.
+The example already has the configuration file ```application.properties``` in the ressources folder.
 It's a standard configuration file used by spring.
 You can read more about spring configuration in the [spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html) You need to add following content into that file:

 ```
 logging.level.pro.taskana=INFO